 - Demystification of (and strategies for) academic reputation optimization online

 - Learning how to deliver oral presentations in various settings and for different kinds of audiences

 - Navigating the process of working with editorial teams, including communications with native and non-native English reviewers

-- Proofreading and editorial feedback on language articles, conference papers, and other outputs written in English
+- Editorial feedback on language articles, conference papers, and other outputs written in English

 - Thinking critically about bibliometrics, scholarly publishing mechanisms, and offers—including those by so-called “predators” and aggressive commercial entities

 Our services are intended to supplement your collaborations with university mentors and colleagues in a manner tailored to your individual needs.